Avneet1710/Sales-AgenticAI/README.md

-# Munder Difflin Multi-Agent System Project

-Welcome to the starter code repository for the **Munder Difflin Paper Company Multi-Agent System Project**!
-This repository contains the starter code and tools you will need to design, build, and test a multi-agent system that supports core business operations at a fictional paper manufacturing company.

-## Project Context

-You’ve been hired as an AI consultant by Munder Difflin Paper Company, a fictional enterprise looking to modernize their workflows.
-They need a smart, modular **multi-agent system** to automate:

-- **Inventory checks** and restocking decisions
-- **Quote generation** for incoming sales inquiries
-- **Order fulfillment** including supplier logistics and transactions

-Your solution must use a maximum of **5 agents** and process inputs and outputs entirely via **text-based communication**.

-This project challenges your ability to orchestrate agents using modern Python frameworks like `smolagents`, `pydantic-ai`, or `npcsh`, and combine that with real data tools like `sqlite3`, `pandas`, and LLM prompt engineering.

----

-## What’s Included

-From the `project.zip` starter archive, you will find:

-- `project_starter.py`: The main Python script you will modify to implement your agent system
-- `quotes.csv`: Historical quote data used for reference by quoting agents
-- `quote_requests.csv`: Incoming customer requests used to build quoting logic
-- `quote_requests_sample.csv`: A set of simulated test cases to evaluate your system

----

-## Workspace Instructions

-All the files have been provided in the VS Code workspace on the Udacity platform.
-Please install the agent orchestration framework of your choice.

-## Local setup instructions

-1. Install dependencies

-Make sure you have Python 3.8+ installed.

-You can install all required packages using the provided requirements.txt file:

-`pip install -r requirements.txt`

-If you're using smolagents, install it separately:

-`pip install smolagents`

-For other options like pydantic-ai or npcsh[lite], refer to their documentation.

-2. Create .env File

-Add your OpenAI-compatible API key:

-`UDACITY_OPENAI_API_KEY=your_openai_key_here`

-This project uses a custom OpenAI-compatible proxy hosted at https://openai.vocareum.com/v1.

-## How to Run the Project

-Start by defining your agents in the `"YOUR MULTI AGENT STARTS HERE"` section inside `template.py`.
-Once your agent team is ready:

-1. Run the `run_test_scenarios()` function at the bottom of the script.
-2. This will simulate a series of customer requests.
-3. Your system should respond by coordinating inventory checks, generating quotes, and processing orders.

-Output will include:

-- Agent responses
-- Cash and inventory updates
-- Final financial report
-- A `test_results.csv` file with all interaction logs

----

-## Tips for Success

-- Start by sketching a **flow diagram** to visualize agent responsibilities and interactions.
-- Test individual agent tools before full orchestration.
-- Always include **dates** in customer requests when passing data between agents.
-- Ensure every quote includes **bulk discounts** and uses past data when available.
-- Use the **exact item names** from the database to avoid transaction failures.

----

-## Submission Checklist

-Make sure to submit the following files:

-1. Your completed `template.py` or `project_starter.py` with all agent logic
-2. A **workflow diagram** describing your agent architecture and data flow
-3. A `README.txt` or `design_notes.txt` explaining how your system works
-4. Outputs from your test run (like `test_results.csv`)

----
+## Munder Difflin Multi-Agent System
+This repository contains the source code and documentation for a multi-agent system designed to automate sales, inventory, and quoting operations for the Munder Difflin Paper Company.
+The system uses the `smolagents` framework to orchestrate a team of specialized AI agents that handle customer inquiries and manage business logic.

+## System Architecture
+The system is built on a multi-agent architecture designed for a clear separation of duties, featuring one orchestrator agent and three specialized worker agents.

+### Agent Roles
+**Orchestrator Agent:** This is the central "brain" of the operation.
+Implemented as a `CodeAgent`, its primary role is to receive and interpret customer requests.
+It then generates Python code at runtime to delegate tasks to the appropriate worker agent, manage the flow of information between them, and formulate the final response to the user.

+**Inventory Agent:** A `ToolCallingAgent` responsible for all inventory-related queries.
+Its duties include checking stock levels for specific items and providing reports on all available inventory.

+**Quoting Agent:** A `ToolCallingAgent` tasked with generating price quotes.
+It has access to tools that can search historical quote data to inform its pricing strategies.

+**Sales Agent:** A `ToolCallingAgent` that finalizes transactions.
+It is called to create a formal transaction in the database, which updates the company's financial records and inventory levels.

+## File Structure
+The repository is organized as follows:

+.
+├── AgenticAI architecture.png  # Visual diagram of the agent workflow ├── final_report.md             # The original project report
+├── project_starter.py          # Main Python script with the agent implementation ├── quotes.csv                  # Historical quote data for the Quoting Agent ├── quote_requests.csv          # Sample of all incoming customer requests
+├── quote_requests_sample.csv   # The specific test cases for evaluating the system ├── requirements.txt            # Required Python packages
+├── terminal_log.txt            # A log of the test run execution └── test_results.csv            # The final output from the evaluation run

+Setup and Usage
+1. Install Dependencies
+Ensure you have Python 3.8+ installed.
+You can install all required packages using the requirements.txt file:

+pip install -r requirements.txt pip install 'smolagents[litellm]'

+2. Set Up Environment Variables
+Create a .env file in the root of the project and add your OpenAI-compatible API key:

+UDACITY_OPENAI_API_KEY=your_openai_key_here

+The system is configured to use the custom proxy at https://openai.vocareum.com/v1.

+3. Run the System
+To run the full test suite, execute the project_starter.py script from your terminal:

+python project_starter.py

+The script will initialize the database, process all requests from quote_requests_sample.csv, and generate a test_results.csv file with the outcome of each interaction.

+Performance and Evaluation
+The system was evaluated against the criteria outlined in the project rubric, and it successfully met all requirements.

+Cash Balance Changes: The system correctly processed multiple sales, leading to at least three distinct changes in the cash_balance as recorded in test_results.csv.

+Fulfilled Requests: Multiple orders were successfully fulfilled, demonstrating the end-to-end functionality of the agent workflow.

+Handled Exceptions: The system correctly identified when items were out of stock and provided a clear reason for not fulfilling the request, as seen in the response for request #4.

+Strengths and Weaknesses
+Strengths: The final implementation demonstrates a robust and logical workflow.
+The CodeAgent orchestrator, guided by a highly detailed prompt, proved effective at interpreting user intent and delegating tasks correctly.
+The system's ability to check inventory before a sale is a key strength that prevents incorrect orders.

+Weaknesses: The development process highlighted the primary challenge of this architecture: the CodeAgent's tendency to deviate from its instructions.
+This was only resolved through very specific, example-driven prompt engineering.

+Future Improvements
+Implement a More Robust Quoting Agent: Enhance the QuotingAgent to perform dynamic pricing by analyzing inventory, historical data, and order size to generate quotes with strategic, calculated discounts.

+Develop a Pre-Processing Entity Extraction Layer: Introduce a dedicated NLP model to parse user requests into a structured format (e.g., JSON) before they reach the orchestrator.
+This would dramatically simplify the orchestrator's task and reduce the potential for errors.